NeonHo/CSMLNotebook/Machine Learning/papers/驾驭大模型：ChatGPT and beyond..md

 	- emergent abilities
 - The importance of Data
 - The specific challenges
+-
+- essential considerations for deployment of LLMs:
 	- the impact of spurious biases
-- essential considerations:
 	- efficiency
 	- cost
 	- latency
-	-
+#